 St. Joseph the Worker Soup Kitchen

 St. Mary of the Angels Secular Franciscan Fraternity at St. John the Evangelist is feeding the poor in Gary every Saturday afternoon.
 Unlike a typical soup line, volunteers seat guests and wait on them personally, then join them for the meal and fellowship.
-When weather permits, the kitchen turns into a backyard barbeque and picnic.
+When weather permits, the kitchen turns into a backyard barbecue and picnic.
 Modeled after Port Ministries in Chicago, the program has been tailored to the unique needs of the citizens of Gary and continues to grow.